Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Methods

 \subsubsection{Pretraining Objective}

-Building on LeJEPA, we adapt the framework to a masked temporal prediction setting for EEG foundation model pretraining.
-Rather than the original LeJEPA approach through augmented views, we break up each sequence into observed context and masked target segments, and train the model to predict latent representations of masked temporal regions from surrounding context.
-To our knowledge, this formulation is the first to adapt JEPA-style temporal models, such as V-JEPA \cite{bardes2024vjepa} and S-JEPA \cite{guetschel_s-jepa_nodate}, within the LeJEPA framework.
+We adopt two components from LeJEPA: the JEPA latent prediction objective (Eq.~1) and SIGReg for collapse prevention.
+We depart from the original formulation in two ways.
+First, rather than using augmented views as context and target, we instantiate $x_C$ and $x_T$ as observed and masked temporal segments of the same EEG sequence---a masked prediction paradigm analogous to V-JEPA \citep{bardes2024vjepa} and S-JEPA \citep{guetschel2024s-jepa}.
+Second, we do not employ a cross-view invariance loss; SIGReg is applied solely as a geometric regularizer on the global embedding of the masked sequence.
 Given EEG input $\mathbf{x}\in \mathbb{R}^{B \times C \times T}$, we extract and embed non-overlapping temporal patches to obtain $\tilde{\mathbf{x}} \in \mathbb{R}^{B \times C \times N \times E}$, where $N$ is the number of patches, and $E$ is the latent dimension of the patch embedder.
 We then apply a learned channel mixer to produce a sequence $\mathbf{S} \in \mathbb{R}^{B \times N \times D}$ of latent brain states which we interpret as mixed-channel representations at each temporal position.
-We mask contiguous blocks of time and task the model with predicting these masked regions in latent space. \cref{alg:pretraining} summarizes the masked latent prediction objective and regularization used during pretraining.
+We mask contiguous blocks of time and task the model with predicting these masked regions in latent space.
+The full pretraining step is provided in Appendix~\cref{app:pretraining-algorithm}.